 What the Critics say

-Hand sorting takes place in the winery before and after destemming.
-Fermentation is in temperature-controlled cement tanks with 20 days of maceration on the skins, and natural malolactic fermentation lasts for about 10 days before the wine is rested to separate the lees.
-The wine matures in oak for approximately 36 months, and after bottling the wine is aged in Castello Romitorio’s temperature-controlled cellars until release.
+Malolactic fermentation that is naturally caused then lasts for about 10 days, before the wine is rested to separate the lees.
+The wine matures in oak for approximately 30 months, and after bottling the wine is aged in Castello Romitorio’s temperature-controlled cellars for an approximately 12 months before release.